eze85/duckin/README.md

 # Duckin v1.6
+#### Update:
-#### Update: It comes with Payloads, Definitions, better organisation.
+#### Version 1.6: It comes with new Payloads, Definitions and a better organisation.
+#### Version 1.5: It has the complete keyboard and almost all the duckyscript commands are avaible.
+#### Version 1.0: It has the STRING function and can switch between diferent keyboard languages.

 #### Description: It's a reposity that has a sketch for programming your arduino pro micro or any similar board as a rubber ducky.
 #### Note: It supports many keyboard languages.